 Because of their size, restricted sight-lines, and limited maneuverability, large trucks can pose a massive danger to other drivers on the road.
 If you have been involved in a collision with a truck and suffered an injury, you could seek compensation from the party whose negligence contributed to your accident.
 A personal injury attorney experienced in truck accident cases could help you hold negligent parties accountable.

 Finding a Kenosha truck accident lawyer to work with as soon as possible is helpful because witness memories and the potentially valuable evidence available will be fresh.
 Reconstructing an accident to determine what happened and why may be a necessary and complicated process, but it could be crucial to ensuring an accident victim gets appropriate compensation for their injuries.
+En español

-Identifying Liable Parties in a Kenosha Truck Collision
+Collecting Damages for a Kenosha Truck Collision

 In Wisconsin, a plaintiff cannot collect damages unless they can show that the negligence of another party contributed to the accident.
 If the plaintiff was negligent themselves, Wisc.
 Stat. §895.045 allows them to collect damages from a more at-fault party.
 Therefore, it could be beneficial for a plaintiff to find and seek damages from as many potentially negligent parties as possible.